Quick answers to common questions about syncopioâ„¢.

 How does syncopio ensure no data is lost or corrupted?

-Checksums during transfer + a dedicated post-transfer Verification phase + detailed pass/fail reports.
+Checksums during transfer, a dedicated post-transfer Verification phase, and detailed pass/fail reports.

-All modes also verify permissions, ownership (UID/GID), and extended attributes.
+All levels verify permissions, ownership (UID/GID), and extended attributes.
+Higher levels add checksum computation for every file to guarantee bit-level integrity.

 What metadata is preserved during transfer?